Achievable logoAchievable logo

 1/(2−2)=22=4

-You can think about a negative exponent as a way to move anything from the numerator to the denominator and vice versa.
+You can think of a negative exponent as a way to move a factor from the numerator to the denominator (or from the denominator to the numerator).

 Exponents on parentheses